-Faith and Democracy Belong Together
+Faith and Democracy goes together!

 Respect for human rights is a prerequisite for a democratic society.
 Based on our Christian values, we believe that every human being is created in the image of God and has inviolable and equal rights to live his or her life in freedom.
 Due to this we want to contribute to a situation where all human beings can enjoy their human rights and strengthened democracies.

 Religion and human rights as two languages